DaniloBaptista/dansnows.dev/content/posts/first.md

 In 2009, Sun Microsystems was acquired by Oracle Corporation, and Java became a part of Oracle's portfolio of products.
 Since then, Java has continued to evolve, with new features and improvements being added to the language on a regular basis.

 Today, Java is used in a wide range of applications, including enterprise software, mobile apps, web applications, and more.
-Its popularity has also led to the creation of a large community of developers and users, who continue to contribute to the language's development and growth.
+Its popularity has also led to the creation of a large community of developers and users, who continue to contribute to the language's development and growth.AA